tylEd/HackingWithSwift/README.md

 # Hacking with Swift (UIKit)

 My code from following the [Hacking with Swift iOS](https://www.hackingwithswift.com/read) course on UIKit.
-I attempted all challenges at the end of each assignment.
-The final code for each project reflects all challenges that involved that project.
+The final code for each project reflects all challenges attempted.

 ## Completed Projects